HistacomUnity/Histacom2-old/README.md

 Histacom 2 has a YouTube channel at https://www.youtube.com/channel/UCU3uiIgHdLaNvPYEB1hWPsg (We have a tutorial on how to contribute over there)

 ## Documentation
-Histacom 2's documentation can be found on the Histacom 2 Wiki: https://github.com/LemonyStudios/Histacom2/wiki
+Histacom 2's documentation can be found on the Histacom 2 Wiki: https://github.com/Melonz/Histacom2/wiki

 ## License
-Histacom 2 is licensed under the [MIT license](https://github.com/LemonyStudios/Histacom2/blob/master/LICENSE).
-All code committed to the Histacom 2 repository becomes the property of the LemonyStudios, and will **not** be removed upon request.
+Histacom 2 is licensed under the [MIT license](https://github.com/Melonz/Histacom2/blob/master/LICENSE).
+All code committed to the Histacom 2 repository becomes the property of Melonz Software, and will **not** be removed upon request.